emaloney/CleanroomLogger/INTEGRATION.md

 ### 4. Create a build phase to strip the Carthage frameworks

-> **Note:** You do *not* need to perform this step when building for Mac OS X. This step is only necessary when building for targets that can be run in a simulator.
+> **Note:** You do *not* need to perform this step when building for macOS.
+This step is only necessary when building for targets that can be run in a simulator.

 In Xcode, select the *Build Phases* tab in the build settings for your application target.